AnkitBarik/planetMagFields/doc/examples.rst

   * ``p.dipPhi`` : dipole longitude ( in case zero longitude is known, applicable to Earth )
   * ``p.idx`` : indices to get values of Gauss coefficients
   * ``p.model`` : the :ref:`magnetic field model <secmodels>` used.
 Available models can be obtained using the :py:func:`get_models <planetmagfields.get_models>` function.
 Selects the latest available model when unspecified.
+  * ``p.unit`` : The unit for outputs for magnetic field components and plots, by default microTeslas.
+Can be nanoTeslas, microTeslas and Gauss and can be specified using specific strings 'muT', 'nuT' or 'Gauss' (case independent) while calling the :py:class:`planetmagfields.Planet` class.
+More details in :ref:`Units<secunits>`.

 Example using ``IPython``: